-- Learn more about how to advocate as a family caregiver or as a student with a disability and how to participate on an educational decision-making team.
+- Learn more about how to advocate as a family caregiver or as a student with a disability and how to participate on a decision-making team.

 - Empower yourself with knowledge about early intervention, special education, post-secondary planning, or related systems that impact you or your loved ones in Washington State.

-- Talk through options if you feel stuck in advocating for yourself or your child or if you need additional ideas about where to seek help within the community.
+- Talk through options if you feel stuck in advocating for yourself or your child or if you need additional ideas about where to get help in your community.

 - Learn vocabulary that will help you communicate with schools and other agencies.
 PTI can help you understand concepts like Free Appropriate Public Education (FAPE).
 Our short video, FAPE Fits Like a Proper Outfit, is a place to start learning that term!

 - Seek specific tools, including sample letters, to help you request an IEP meeting or make a referral for a special education evaluation.

 Not finding your question within this list?
 Don’t worry!
 Sometimes we are able to listen and help you come up with the questions you didn’t even know you had.
 We look forward to serving you!